strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.log.LoggingChangeST.md

 ## testDynamicallyAndNonDynamicSetConnectLoggingLevels

-**Description:** This test dynamically changes the logging levels of the Kafka Bridge and verifies the application behaves correctly with respect to these changes.
+**Description:** This test dynamically changes the logging levels of the HTTP Bridge and verifies the application behaves correctly with respect to these changes.

 **Steps:**